Mayar Sherif: 2021: Major & WTA 1000 wins, Olympics & top 100 debut

-Sherif again made history as the first Egyptian woman to win a match at a Grand Slam tournament, beating Chloe Paquet in the first round of the Australian Open.
+Sherif again made history as the first Egyptian woman to win a match at a Grand Slam tournament, beating Chloé Paquet in the first round of the Australian Open.

+She qualified for Indian Wells making her WTA 1000 debut, and defeated Zheng Saisai for her first win at this level.

+She received a wildcard for the WTA 1000 Miami Open.

-She delivered another highlight, when she as the first Egyptian woman qualified for the Tokyo Olympics, after winning the 2019 African Games.
+Sherif delivered another highlight, when she, as the first Egyptian woman, qualified for the Tokyo Olympics, after winning the 2019 African Games.

 Sherif also became the first Egyptian woman to reach a WTA Tour singles and doubles final in Cluj-Napoca.
 In singles, she defeated top seed Alizé Cornet, Alex Eala, Kristína Kučová and Mihaela Buzărnescu but lost to Andrea Petkovic in the final.
 In doubles, partnering Katarzyna Piter, she lost to Natela Dzalamidze and Kaja Juvan in the final.
-As a result, she entered the top 100 at world No. 97 on 9 August 2021, the first Egyptian woman to do so, and also reached a career-high in doubles at No. 154.
+As a result, she entered the top 100 at world No. 97, on 9 August 2021, the first Egyptian woman to do so, and also reached a career-high in doubles at No. 154.